The 14 best Florida beaches for families (updated for 2025)

 The amenities at Red Reef Park make it one of the best family beaches in Florida (Photo: Discover The Palm Beaches)

-Turn your Florida beach vacation into a sophisticated getaway at The Beach Club at Boca Raton, where you can enjoy a private stretch of beach with food and beverage service, three pools, a fleet of bicycles, a beachside fitness center, and water taxi service.
-The 212 guest rooms and suites feature coastal-meets-modern decor, Nespresso coffee makers, and a complimentary mini bar and snacks in the room.
+Turn your Florida beach vacation into a sophisticated getaway at Beach Club at The Boca Raton, where you can enjoy a private stretch of beach with food and beverage service, three pools, a fleet of bicycles, a beachside fitness center, and water taxi service.
+The 212 guest rooms and suites feature coastal-meets-modern decor and complimentary mini bars and snacks in the rooms.

 4. Clearwater Beach